Velocidex/velociraptor-docs/content/blog/2023/2023-04-05-qakbot/_index.md

 ![Qak!](images/01qak.png)

-QakBot or QBot, is a modular malware first observed in 2007 that has been historically known as a banking Trojan.
+Qakbot or QBot, is a modular malware first observed in 2007 that has been historically known as a banking Trojan.
 Qbot is used to steal credentials, financial, or other endpoint data, and in recent years, regularly a loader for other malware leading to hands on keyboard